devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - **Country**: Detected from IP address via GeoIP
 - **IP Address**: Raw IP address (only visible if IP storage is enabled)
   - Click to copy the IP address to your clipboard
-  - Visual confirmation appears when copied
+  - Visual confirmation appears when copied successfully
-  - Not shown if IP storage is disabled for privacy
+  - Shows as "Not stored (privacy mode)" if IP storage is disabled
+  - Privacy-first default: IP storage is disabled unless explicitly enabled in Settings
 - **Entry Page**: First page viewed in the session
 - **Exit Page**: Last page viewed before the session ended
 - **Referrer**: Source that brought the user to your site (or "Direct" if they typed the URL)